Dr. Peter Lennox

 Understanding Brow Lifts

-Also known as a forehead lift, a brow lift in Vancouver:
+Also known as a forehead lift, a brow lift can provide the following improvements:

 - Minimizes the creases that develop on the forehead and at the bridge of the nose